 If you sign up for Robinhood, you will get a free stock worth between $2.50 and $200.
 The free stock is based on a lottery system.

 According to Robinhood’s Terms and Conditions...
 “There is an approximately 98% chance of the stock bonus having a value of $2.50-$10, an approximately 1% chance of the stock bonus having a value of $10-$50, and an approximately 1% chance of the stock bonus having a value of $50-$200, based on the price of shares at the time of purchase.”

-Robinhood allows you to trade a variety of popular cryptocurrencies 100% commission free.
+Robinhood allows users to trade a variety of popular cryptocurrencies 100% commission-free.

-It is important to recognize that Robinhood Crypto is not apart of Robinhood Financial LLC, but Robinhood Crypto LLC and as such, is held in a different account which is not regulated by FINRA or insured by the FDIC.
-You are also unable to transfer your crypto out of your Robinhood account.
+It is important to recognize that Robinhood Crypto is not a part of Robinhood Financial LLC.
+Robinhood Crypto LLC is a separate entity and is not regulated by FINRA or insured by the FDIC.
+This means that your net worth in crypto is not as protected against fraud as it is with stocks.
+You will also be unable to transfer your crypto out of your Robinhood account.

-Ultimately, these are both great options for new investors but neither really stack up to being the perfect platform.
+Ultimately, these are both great options for new investors but neither is the perfect platform.
 Both have obvious pros and cons.
-For Robinhood, we love the fractional shares, the instant transfers, and the cryptocurrency.
-But we don’t love that there are no retirement options.
-This means we will still have to look elsewhere for retirement saving.
+For Robinhood, we love fractional shares, instant transfers, and cryptocurrencies.
+But we don’t love the fact that there are no retirement options.
+This means you will still have to look elsewhere for retirement investing.

 Additionally, the availability to international investors makes Firstrade the clear winner if you are outside the US.

 In the end, these are both great options for new investors who are wanting to try before they buy.
 If you are simply wanting to try your hand at investing without focusing just yet on retirement, then Robinhood is a clear winner.
 However, if your goal is more long-term in nature, then Firstrade will have better resources for you.